 Is retirement a honeymoon?

 Planning retirement is like getting ready to get married: lots of details, dreams, and hopes.
-Often the plans are about the wedding and the honeymoon rather that the life time partnership to follow.
+Often the plans are about the wedding and the honeymoon rather than the lifetime partnership to follow.
 With retirement, the thoughts are of the celebration and the honeymoon period rather than the New Normal that will be the next stage of life.

 Like any transition, a celebration to mark it is a fine idea.
 Think back to other big life changes from graduation, to marriage, to the birth of a child, or a special birthday to see which ones were most memorable and why.
 At work, the change to retirement gets recognized, the career remembered and celebrated, and the person is sent off with best wishes for a new life.
 At least that’s one of the best scenarios for a retirement party.

-Here is where the Valentines comes in.
-If you have a spouse, this retirement planning is a couple experience that requires communication and negotiation.
+Here is where the Valentine comes in.
+If you have a spouse, this retirement planning is a couple of experience that requires communication and negotiation.
 Just like a wedding, timing and planning for retirement need a few chats as is the destination of that honeymoon trip and the style of travel as you hit the road.
-Like the wedding and honeymoon, the details need to be hashed out before hand.
-Only about 35 per cent of couples discuss their retirement plans ahead of time.
+Like the wedding and honeymoon, the details need to be hashed out beforehand.
+Only about 35 percent of couples discuss their retirement plans ahead of time.
 This may not be the way to head into a marriage or a retirement.
 Share the dreams and hopes for retirement as well as those travel ideas.